 Should I Hire a California Car Accidents Lawyer to Settle My Case?

 While it’s technically possible to represent yourself in a car accident case, it is not the wisest course of action.
 Self-representation can put you at risk of making mistakes and missing your opportunity to recover for your damages.
 Negotiating with insurance claims adjusters is difficult and the stakes can be high.
 Protect your rights and your future by retaining an attorney to settle your case or take it to trial if need be.
 Our car accidents lawyers work on a contingency-fee-basis, meaning you only pay attorneys’ fees if we win you a monetary award.

-If you believe you have grounds to file a claim, retain a local car accidents attorney in California near you who can help you navigate car accident laws.
+If you believe you have grounds to file a claim, retain a local car accident attorney in California near you who can help you navigate car accident laws.
 Arash Law has decades of experience throughout California and has secured million-dollar settlements and verdicts for our clients.
 Our car accident team can investigate your crash, identify the potential defendant(s), and file your claim with the civil court system as quickly as possible.
 Don’t delay – you’re just a phone call away from learning your legal options.